bioinfo-pf-curie/mpiBWA/docs/README.md

 16 threads on 1 node : `bwa mem -t 16`
 [M::mem_process_seqs] Processed 644448 reads in 413.054 CPU sec, 26.000 real sec

-Now we compare those base lines with different mpiBWA configuration
+Now we compare those base lines with mpiBWA

 mpiBWA

-We build a mpiBWA base line on one node
+We build a mpiBWA base line on one node:

 1 threads on 1 node : `mpirun -n 1 mpiBWA mem -t 1`
 [M::mem_process_seqs] Processed 40224 reads in 25.779 CPU sec, 25.840 real sec

-and on several nodes
+and on several nodes:

 1 threads on 8 nodes : `mpirun -N 8 -npernode 1 -n 8 mpiBWA mem -t 1`
 [M::mem_process_seqs] Processed 40244 reads in 24.416 CPU sec, 24.475 real sec

-So far we don’t see differences compare with bwa mem baseline
+So far we don’t see differences compare with BWA mem baseline

 Now we procede with the parallelization.
 We start to increase the number of mpi jobs with 10 bwa threads

 10 threads on 1 node : `mpirun -N 1 -n 1 mpiBWA mem -t 10`
 [M::mem_process_seqs] Processed 402610 reads in 257.005 CPU sec, 25.803 real sec

-20 threads on 1 node :  `mpirun -N 1 -n 2 mpiBWA mem -t 20`
+20 threads on 1 node :  `mpirun -N 1 -n 1 mpiBWA mem -t 20`
 [M::mem_process_seqs] Processed 804856 reads in 546.449 CPU sec, 27.477 real sec

 And we increase the number of nodes